mindovermiles262/song-of-the-day/README.md

 * Open `http://localhost:4567` in your web browser and log in

-* Click on the `Refresh` Link to get valid tokens

 * Click on `New Songs` to add any new songs to your playlist.
+Information is displayed in the terminal window.

 ## Add historic songs to new playlist
 Run `./lib/get-historic-[station].rb` to generate list of previous SOTD tracks (list stored in ./data/)